-- .49 Subsequent event is an event of which an actuary first becomes aware after a calculation date but before the corresponding report date. [événement subséquent] - .49.1 Trend is the tendency of data values to change in a general direction from one coverage period to a later coverage period. [tendance] - .50 Use means use by the actuary, usually in the context of use of another person's work. [utilisation] - .51 User means an intended user of the actuary's work. [utilisateur] - .52 Virtually definitive means to become definitive upon completion of one or more actions which are seen as formalities. [pratiquement définitive] - .53 Work means the actuary's work within the domain of actuarial practice and usually includes acquisition of knowledge of the circumstances of the case, obtaining sufficient and reliable data, selection of assumptions and methods, calculations and examination of the reasonableness of their result, use of other persons' work, formulation of opinion and advice, reporting, and documentation. [travail]
+- Use means use by the actuary, usually in the context of use of another person's work. [utilisation] - .51 User means an intended user of the actuary's work. [utilisateur] - Virtually definitive means to become definitive upon completion of one or more actions which are seen as formalities. [pratiquement définitive] - Work means the actuary's work within the domain of actuarial practice and usually includes acquisition of knowledge of the circumstances of the case, obtaining sufficient and reliable data, selection of assumptions and methods, calculations and examination of the reasonableness of their result, use of other persons' work, formulation of opinion and advice, reporting, and documentation. [travail]